GeorgeWebDevCy/divi-accordion-speed-adjuster/readme.txt

  A plugin that allows you to remove the Amination of the Divi Theme Accordion Module

-Divi Accordion Speed Adjuster is a simple plugin that allows you to remove the animation from the Divi Theme Accordion Module.
+GN Accordion Animation Disabler is a simple plugin that allows you to remove the animation from the Divi Theme Accordion Module.
 This can be useful if you want to speed up the loading time of your website or if you prefer a static display of your accordion content.

 == Installation ==

-1. Upload the `divi-accordion-speed-adjuster` folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the `gn-accordion-speed-adjuster` folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Let the magic happen